KingTH000/oidc-project/README.md

 # Go OIDC Provider & Client Example

 This project is a fully functional OpenID Connect (OIDC) provider and an example client application built with Go.
-It demonstrates a complete authentication and authorization flow, from user login with database integration to securing an API with token introspection and custom scopes.
+It demonstrates a complete authentication and authorization flow, from user login with database integration to securing an API with JWTs.

 ## About The Project